ConnorDeMeyer/ECS/README.md

 # ECS

 An Entity Component System (ECS) made by Connor De Meyer.
-An ECS is a software architecture used primarly for video games where an entities are comprised by components of data.
+An ECS is a software architecture used primarily for video games where an entities are comprised by components of data.
 This data is stored as closely to each other as possible for easy and fast reading and modification.
 This architecture heavily benefits from CPU memory caching which improves performance.

 ## Entity